Chlorpromazine

 Chlorpromazine (CPZ), marketed under the brand names Thorazine and Largactil among others, is an antipsychotic medication.
 It is primarily used to treat psychotic disorders such as schizophrenia.
 Other uses include the treatment of bipolar disorder, severe behavioral problems in children including those with attention deficit hyperactivity disorder, nausea and vomiting, anxiety before surgery, and hiccups that do not improve following other measures.
 It can be given orally (by mouth), by intramuscular injection (injection into a muscle), or intravenously (injection into a vein).

 Chlorpromazine is in the typical antipsychotic class, and, chemically, is one of the phenothiazines.
-Its mechanism of action is not entirely clear but believed to be related to its ability as a dopamine antagonist.
-It also has anti-serotonergic and antihistaminergic properties.
+Its mechanism of action is not entirely clear but is believed to be related to its ability as a dopamine antagonist.
+It has antiserotonergic and antihistaminergic properties.